 - We measure Earnings Before Interest, Taxes, Depreciation and Amortization, or EBITDA, cost control and production volume as the performance metrics for the Executive Management Performance Incentive Plan, or EMPI Plan, and we do not adjust performance targets for any of our metrics for changes in the prices of our products.
 We also continued to measure strategic objectives in our EMPI Plan for 2013 as such non-financial goals are critical to our long-term business success.
-Additionally, we have included a minimum EBITDA qualifier in our plan, such that no bonus is payable under our EMPI Plan if our EBITDA is less than Cliffs' total annual dividends, including those on common shares and mandatory convertible preferred stock, and Cliffs' total annual interest expenses. - For the long-term performance share plan, we continue to measure TSR performance on a relative basis against the SPDR Metals and Mining ETF, as we find that this is the most relevant metric for evaluating our success over a multi-year period.
+Additionally, we have included a minimum EBITDA qualifier in our plan, such that no bonus is payable under our EMPI Plan if our EBITDA is less than Cliffs' total annual interest expenses. - For the long-term performance share plan, we continue to measure TSR performance on a relative basis against the SPDR Metals and Mining ETF, as we find that this is the most relevant metric for evaluating our success over a multi-year period.
 TSR remains the sole metric of our performance share plan.